-Similarly, fragrant hostas, those in the species Hosta plantaginea, need exposure to sun to develop their flowers.
+Similarly, fragrant hostas, those in the species Hosta plantaginea, need exposure to the sun to develop their flowers.
 Hosta plantaginea is one of the most heat tolerant Hosta species.

 Keep in mind, the heat experienced in a full sun location can vary from area to area and even during different times of the day.

-Full sun in the morning hours will not be as intense as full sun at noon.
+Full sun in the morning hours will not be as intense as the full sun at noon.
 While yellow and fragrant hostas need some sun exposure, they do not like to bake or fry in the sun.
 So if your site is extremely hot or dry, you will need to keep any hostas left sitting in full sun well watered.

-Hostas for Partial Shade: Green, Blue and White
+Hostas for Partial Shade: Green, Blue, and White

 No hosta is going to thrive in deep shade.